-Feeling somewhat frustrated during UK lockdown 3.0, I picked up Robert Heinlein’s Time Enough for Love, to read again.
+Feeling somewhat frustrated during lockdown 3.0 in the UK, I picked up Robert Heinlein’s Time Enough for Love to read again.

-In the Intermission, Excerpts from the Notebooks of Lazarus Long, Heinlein’s character sets out a list of skills of the competent man — what he thinks a human being should be able to do.
+In the book’s Intermission, entitled Excerpts from the Notebooks of Lazarus Long, Heinlein’s character sets out a list of skills of the competent man, those he thinks a human being should have up his sleeve.

-If I hadn’t already been feeling useless, reading the list certainly would have done it in one fell swoop.
-It appears on p.264 (at least it does in the first New English Library paperback edition, April 1975) and it goes like this:
+The list appears on p.264 (in the first New English Library paperback edition, April 1975).
+If I hadn’t already been feeling useless, reading the list certainly would have done it in one fell swoop as it goes like this:

 Okay, I thought, I can do a few of these.
 But not enough.

-I’m certainly not skilled enough to be pre-selected for shelter in an underground bunker in the event of an impending comet threat (you’ve seen Greenland and Deep Impact).
-And, as luck probably won’t have it, I doubt I’d win a place in the bunker in the public lottery either.
-No, I think I’d be left to perish outside with the insects — and with less chance of survival than them.
+I’m certainly not skilled enough to be pre-selected for shelter in an underground bunker in the event of an impending comet threat, as imagined in movies like Greenland and Deep Impact.
+And I doubt I’d win a place in the bunker in the public lottery either.
+No, I’d be left to perish outside with the insects and with less chance of survival than an insect.

-Granted, I can solve equations, balance accounts and program a computer (well, write a bit of code to get bits and pieces done).
-I may also be able to do one or two of the less skilled items on the list; I could definitely take orders — even for a meal, perhaps — but I can’t cook a tasty one, apparently.
+Yes, I can solve equations, balance accounts and program a computer (well, write a bit of code to get bits and pieces done).
+I may also be able to perform one or two of the less skilled tasks on the list; I could definitely take orders, even for a meal perhaps, but I can’t cook a tasty one, apparently.

+What about the sonnet?
 Could I write a sonnet?
-I had never attempted that, but in the prevailing coronavirus lockdown there certainly seemed time enough to try.
-So I searched online for the first sonnet that came to mind: Shakespeare’s Sonnet 18.
+I had never attempted a sonnet, but in the prevailing coronavirus lockdown there certainly seemed time enough to try.

 And here it is: